 to change the world.”

 This quote defines so much of why the Hutchinson County United Way is choosing to fund dual-credit students in Hutchinson County.
 When local educators talk about the difference that dual-credit classes make in the lives of our local high school students, touching stories are related about how the gift of education gives these students a sense of hope and purpose.
 The rate of poverty in our local area among high school students is at or above 50%.
 These students cannot afford even the discounted rates of dual credit classes at Frank Phillips College.
-Through scholarships provided by the United Way and their supporters, these students can achieve a dream that would not be possible.
+Through scholarships provided by the United Way and their supporters, these students can achieve a dream that would not be possible otherwise.